Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Thermal Image Formation Model

 \section{Thermal Image Formation Model}

-In this section, we briefly highlight components of thermal radiation that are crucial to the image formation process of a thermal camera.
-Thermal cameras operate by converting the incoming radiation in the Long Wave Infrared (LWIR) spectrum into digital images.
+Thermal cameras convert the incoming radiation in the Long Wave Infrared (LWIR) spectrum to digital images.
 The radiation emitted by a blackbody at temperature $T$ and wavelength $\lambda$ follows Planck’s spectral distribution \cite{physicsOfThermalRad}:

 where, $c_1, c_2$ are known radiation constants.
 However, real-world objects emit only a fraction of this radiation, determined by their spectral emissivity $\epsilon (\lambda)$, where $0 \leq \epsilon(\lambda) \leq 1$.
-Consequently, the emitted radiation from a real object is:
+Thus, the emitted radiation from a real object is:

 A thermal camera uses this emitted radiation to infer the temperature of an object, therefore it is crucial to account for the object's emissivity to obtain accurate measurements.
 But, the image formation model of a thermal camera is more involved than directly measuring the emitted radiation.